Robson04/dialog-pages/README.md

 }
 ```

 Ready.
-In this way, we have created a dialg with the pages that sends a message to the client who exactly clicked the index with the "Select" button.
+In this way, we have created a dialog with the pages that sends a message to the client who exactly clicked the index with the "Select" button.

 ## 📑 Let's see how to create a dialog which is dynamic. 📑
 > We will create the same dialog as above, only that it will be dynamic.
 We set ``bool:dynamic`` to **true** (in this case we have to give all the arguments in the function).